jameswilliams483/simpledotfiles/README.rst

 .symlink
   These files are hardlinked to the user's home directory.

+.symlink_custom
+  These files are hardlinked but directory needs to be specified.
+  Details located in .meta file.

 .priv
   These files are ignored by git.
 Sensitive config options should be put here